 Opposing Viewpoints in Context is an engaging online experience for those seeking contextual information and opinions on hundreds of today's most compelling social issues.
 It is multidisciplinary and supports science, social science, and education courses.

-Academic Search Premier is a scholarly, full text database designed for academic institutions.
+Academic Search Complete is a scholarly, full-text database designed for academic institutions.
 The database includes full text for 1800 publications as well as images, for nearly every academic field of study.

 CMMC incorporates CommSearch (formerly produced by the National Communication Association) and Mass Media Articles Index (formerly produced by Penn State) along with numerous other journals to create a research and reference resource of unprecedented scope and depth in the communication and mass media fields.

 This current events database allows researchers to explore social, political & economic issues, scientific discoveries and other popular topics discussed in today’s classrooms including controversial opinions and viewpoints.

 EBSCO’s extensive collection of eBook titles on EBSCOhost allows for a comprehensive and powerful search experience—with every search, relevant eBook titles will appear directly alongside your other EBSCO databases, exposing users to the full depth of your library’s offerings and increasing usage and visibility of your library’s entire collection.

 Before downloading an eBook users will need to set up a personal folder.
 To set up a personal folder you will want to click “Sign In” which is located in the top right corner of the database.
 After setting that up you should have no problem downloading eBooks.
 Also another thing to note is that you will need Adobe Digital Editions software on your PC to view the eBook.

 Newspaper Source Plus includes more than 860 full-text newspapers, providing more than 35 million full-text articles.
 In addition, the database features more than 857,000 television and radio news transcripts